-In the first quarter of 2020, COVID-19 emerged as a global level pandemic.
+In the first quarter of 2020, COVID-19 emerged as a global pandemic.
 The continuing responses to the COVID-19 outbreak include actions that have a significant impact on domestic and global economies, including travel restrictions, gathering bans, stay at home orders, and many other restrictive measures.
 All of our operations have been classified as essential in the states in which we operate.
 We instituted many policies and procedures, in alignment with CDC guidelines along with state and local mandates, to protect our employees during the COVID-19 outbreak.
-These policies and procedures included, but were not limited to, staggering shift times to limit the number of people in common areas at one time, limiting meetings and meeting sizes, continual cleaning and disinfecting of high touch and high traffic areas, including door handles, bath rooms, bath houses, access elevators, mining equipment, and other areas, limiting contractor access to our properties, limiting business travel, and instituting work from home for administrative employees.
-During the second quarter of 2021, as infection rates declined and vaccination rates increased among our workforce, we modified our COVID-19 response procedures in alignment with CDC guidelines along with state and local mandates.
-These modifications include, increasing allowed meeting sizes, business travel, and contractor access to our properties.
-We plan to continually evaluate these policies and procedures, in accordance with CDC, state, and local guidelines, and make any necessary adjustments to respond to the particular circumstances in the areas in which we operate.
+These policies and procedures included, but were not limited to, staggering shift times to limit the number of people in common areas at one time, limiting meetings and meeting sizes, continual cleaning and disinfecting of high touch and high traffic areas, including door handles, bathrooms, bathhouses, access elevators, mining equipment, and other areas, limiting contractor access to our properties, limiting business travel, and instituting work from home for administrative employees.
+During the third quarter of 2021, vaccination rates among our workforce began to level off in alignment with national and local trends.
+Furthermore, with the advent of the Delta variant, infection rates among our workforce increased at certain operations, in alignment with national and local trends, and we reinstated stricter protocols at these operations.
+During the third quarter of 2021, over thirty unit production shifts in our metallurgical segment were adversely impacted by staffing shortfalls related to increased COVID-19 case rates, and our requisite quarantine protocols.
+We continue to encourage vaccination among our workforce and adjust our COVID-19 responses.
+We continually evaluate our policies and procedures, in accordance with CDC, state, and local guidelines, and make any necessary adjustments to respond to the particular circumstances in the areas in which we operate.

 We recognize that the COVID-19 outbreak and responses thereto also continue to impact both our customers and suppliers.
-To date, we have not had any significant issues with critical suppliers, and we continue to communicate with them and closely monitor their developments to ensure we have access to the goods and services required to maintain our operations and continue our Leer South development.
+To date, we have not had any significant issues with critical suppliers, and we continue to communicate with them and closely monitor their developments to ensure we have access to the goods and services required to maintain our operations.
 Our customers have reacted, and continue to react, in various ways and to varying degrees to changes in demand for their products.
 Our current view of our customer demand situation is discussed in greater detail in the "Overview" section below.